 Our peer group was developed primarily based on industry and size, focusing on companies in the oil and gas equipment and services and air transportation sectors.
 The Committee reviews the peer group on an annual basis.

-Our peer group for fiscal year 2021 included each of the 17 companies listed below in decreasing order of global revenues for the most recently ended fiscal year for each such company.
+Our peer group for Transition Year Ended 2022 included each of the 15 companies listed below in decreasing order of global revenues for the most recently ended fiscal year for each such company.